 That depends on what you class as a 'gaming desk.'
 Indeed, it's worth having a dedicated desk upon which to have your monitor and keyboard and mouse, from an ergonomic point of view at the very least.
 Balancing your kit on top of a chest of drawers where you can't get your feet under is terrible for your posture and sitting at a dining room table isn't going to help either.

 But specific gaming desks can be helpful in that they may have cable routing for your peripherals and power leads and may even have an entire mouse mat surface across it.
 RGB on a gaming desk?
 Now, that's probably not worth it.

 Do I need a sitting/standing desk?

 There has been a lot of talk recently about how our increasingly sedentary lifestyle can harm our health.
-And if you sit down for much of your working day and then sit down to enjoy your favorite games for hours on end in the evening, then chances are that you're not going to be moving around that much.
+And if you sit down for much of your working day and then sit down to enjoy your favorite games for hours on end in the evening, then chances are that you're not going to be moving around that much, which is bad.

 But that doesn't necessarily mean you need a standing desk because purely standing all day and night isn't good for you either.
 Movement is the key thing, so even if you have a sitting desk, you can remain healthy by regularly shifting position and getting up out of your seat often.

 A desk that can transition between both is ideal, as that will offer the benefits of both and encourage you to move between sitting and standing throughout the day.
 And they don't have to be ridiculously expensive either.